-The carrying amounts of cash and bank balances, receivables and payables, and other liabilities approximate their respective fair values due to the respectively short-term maturity of these financial instruments.
+The carrying amounts of cash and bank balances, receivables and payables, approximate their respective fair values due to the respectively short-term maturity of these financial instruments.

-The fair value of the Group's and Company's lease liabilities approximate its carrying amount as the effective interest rate of this instrument is within reasonable approximation of the market interest rate on or near reporting date.
+The fair values of the Group's and Company's lease liabilities approximate their carrying amount as these instruments were initially recognised with interest rates which are reasonable approximation of the market interest rates on or near reporting date.